 The Cabrillo tide pools in the Rocky Intertidal Zone (the unique ecosystem between high and low tides) are regarded as some of the best tide pools in San Diego.
 Upon entering Cabrillo National Monument, you can either go left toward the Visitor Center or right down toward the tide pools.

-View WII-era Defense Structures
+View Wii-Era Defense Structures

 In reality, some are more visible than others to visitors today.
 A few are periodically open to the public, while others you may drive by or walk past on the hiking trails.